ans-coe/sdlh-docs/Documentation/SDLH-Deployment/Deployment.md

 17. Approve and Complete the ‘Pull Request’.
 18. Cancel pipeline run ‘synapse_sql_serverless_deployment’.
 (If it has automatically started)
 19. Run pipeline ‘synapse_sql_serverless_deployment’ but select 'deploy_dev_enabled', uncheck 'deploy_test_enabled', uncheck 'deploy_prod_enabled' and finally uncheck ‘deploy_metadata_enabled’ if checked (options in the modal window).
 20. Once complete, check the metadata form has been successfully loaded into the storage account.

+## Deploy Document Repo to Customer DevOps
+1. Download the file 'sdlh_docs.pipeline.yml' from the sdlh-docs repo.
+2. In customer devops, create a new repo named 'documentation'
+4. In the customer devops 'Documentation repo, create a folder called 'pipelines' and upload the 'sdlh_docs.pipeline.yaml' file to it.
+Commit this change.
+5. Go to pipelines in the left hand menu and create 'new pipeline', select 'Azure Repos Git' to the question 'Where is your code?'.
+6. Select the ‘documentation’ repository, and then ‘Existing Azure Pipelines YAML file’, and then select the sdlh_docs.pipeline.yml file.

 # 3. Updating SDLH deployment